 The Reconciliation Agent actor accesses clinical information in structured form.
 It automatically identifies potentially duplicated, overlapping, conflicting, or superseded information based upon application knowledge and provides that information for presentation to a clinician to complete the reconciliation process.

-It shall present the demographics used identify the patient provided by each separate source of clinical information to the end user.
+It shall present the demographics used to identify the patient provided by each separate source of clinical information to the end user.

 It shall highlight inconsistencies found during the automated reconciliation process and provides the clinician with mechanisms to adjust or correct the input.